learnk8s/learnk8s.io/src/yaml-validation/content.md

 The last tool we will explore in this article is `polaris` ([https://github.com/FairwindsOps/polaris](https://github.com/FairwindsOps/polaris#cli)).

-**Polaris can be either installed inside a cluster or as a command-line tool to statically analyze Kubernetes manifests.**
+**Polaris can be either installed inside a cluster or as a command-line tool to analyse Kubernetes manifests statically.**

-When running as a command-line tool, it includes a number of inbuilt checks covering areas such as security and best practices similar to kube-score.
+When running as a command-line tool, it includes several built-in checks covering areas such as security and best practices — similar to kube-score.

 Also, you can use it to write custom checks similar to config-lint, copper, and conftest.

-In that sense, it combines the best of the two categories of tools you have learned about so far.
+In other words, polaris combines the best of the two categories: built-in and custom checkers.

-You can install the polaris command-line tool as per the instructions on the project [website](https://github.com/FairwindsOps/polaris/blob/master/docs/usage.md#cli).
+You can install the polaris command-line tool as per the [instructions on the project website](https://github.com/FairwindsOps/polaris/blob/master/docs/usage.md#cli).

 > The latest release at the time of writing is 1.0.3.